MarsBased/pathfinder-rails/README.md

 rails new new_app -m https://raw.githubusercontent.com/MarsBased/pathfinder-rails/master/template.rb --skip-turbolinks
 ```

+**Note**: You need to have installed Yarn before starting a new project since Rails 5.1 uses it as default JavaScript package manager.
+You can follow [this installation instructions](https://yarnpkg.com/docs/install).

 ## How does it work

 Usually, Rails templates are being built from a single template file.
 However, if you want to create more complex templates, managing everything this way is painful.